Al Lehman

 Alfred E. Lehman (June 15, 1924 - December 17, 2001) was an American costume designer.
-He won an Primetime Emmy Award and was nominated for five more in the category Outstanding Costumes for his work on the television programs Laverne & Shirley, Buck Rogers in the 25th Century and Murder, She Wrote.
+He won a Primetime Emmy Award and was nominated for five more in the category Outstanding Costumes for his work on the television programs Laverne & Shirley, Buck Rogers in the 25th Century and Murder, She Wrote.

 Lehman died in December 2001 of cancer at his home in North Hollywood, California, at the age of 77.